whereistejas/old-blog-backup/_posts/2020-10-10-SAP-HANA-XSA-Synonyms.md

 <b>Fig 5.</b> The SAP HANA Service application, can be found by right-clicking on the database module.
 </div>

-This wizard allows us to either create new user provided services, which are used to access remote schemas in external databases or use already existing services.
+This wizard allows us to either create new user provided services, which are used to access remote schemas in external databases or use an already existing service.

 <img src="/assets/images/sap-hana-xsa-synonyms/06-find-hdi-container.png">
 <div class="image-caption">
 <b>Fig 6.</b> We can find the HDI container and add it as an existing service, using the wizard.
 </div>

-The effects of this action can be found in `mta.yaml` file.
+The effects of this action can be found in the `mta.yaml` file.
 The wizard creates a new resource, for our service, and adds it as a requirement for the database module.

 <img src="/assets/images/sap-hana-xsa-synonyms/07-mta-yaml-after-adding-service.png">
 <div class="image-caption">